bcmichael/RNMR-Docs/docs/command/full_command.md

 will prompt for it with the current time unit as a default.
 If ndec is omitted RNMR will prompt for it with the current value as a default.
 ## NDLY
-Set number of shots to discard
+Set number of dummy scans

 Category: Acquisition

 Format: `NDLY` ndly

+Qualifiers: /FIRST

+Qualifier Defaults: none

 Defaults: current